What is a Cross Guarantee?

 Disclosure Requirements for Cross Guarantees

 According to the Financial Accounting Standards Board (FASB) Interpretation 45, guarantors of financial obligations are required to disclose and record such promises.
-The guarantor is required to record the fair value of the guarantee as a liability in the books of accounts.
+The guarantor is required to record the fair value of the guarantee as a liability in its books of accounts.
 The entry should be made at the start of the period when the company provided the guarantee to another.
-However, Interpretation 45 exempts certain types of companies like leasing and insurance companies that provide guarantees in their ordinary course of business.
+However, Interpretation 45 exempts certain types of companies, such as leasing and insurance companies that provide guarantees in their ordinary course of business.

 ABC Company is the parent company of XYZ Company.
 Subsidiary XYZ intends to acquire new proprietary technology for its motorcycle assembly plant.
 The technology will cost the company approximately $10 million.
 NMN Bank already agreed to loan the $10 million to Subsidiary XYZ, on condition that the company receives a guarantee from another company.